 Maite Baron, the author of Corporate Escape: The Rise of the New Entrepreneur suggests it’s time to unpack some of these characterizations and assumptions.
 “While age and lifestyle preferences are often seen as the major dividing line between us, I believe there’s one that’s even more important – mindset – something that goes beyond age, gender, education, wealth and geography.
 I see mindset and attitude as the real differentiator of talent in our world.”

-Randstad’s Workmonitor Q2 2018 report on the impact of a multigenerational workplace reported nearly all (90%) of respondents prefer having colleagues of different ages and say this variety is mutually beneficial.
+Randstad’s Workmonitor report on the impact of a multigenerational workplace reported nearly all (90%) of respondents prefer having colleagues of different ages and say this variety is mutually beneficial.
 Communication, however, is often where the alignment between generations breaks down.
 Eighty-one percent of workers agreed the primary difference between generations in the workplace is communication styles.
-More than a third (38%) admitted they find it difficult to communicate with coworkers who are not in their own age group.
+More than a third (38%) admitted it’s difficult communicating with coworkers who are not in their own age group.

-Surveying is a means and way of opening channels of communication not just between multi-generations, but across all ranks of an organization.
+Surveying is a means of opening channels of communication not just between multi-generations, but across all ranks of an organization.

 Comprehensive employee engagement surveys surface areas of note and areas for improvement.
 More frequent pulse surveys delve deeper to reveal how employees are feeling about a particular topic at any given moment.
 Both approaches provide a better understanding of what binds multi-generational workforces together for a harmonious, engaged and productive mix.

-Pollack offers up three suggestions for managers to get started.
+Pollack offers three suggestions for managers to get started.